HarshBhatia/AmazeSpace/README.md

 an0nh4x0r added this line

-added github integration to slack!
+added github integration to slack again!